PavinWu/CSIRO_auralisation/README.md

 I'm not uploading the code since I signed an agreement.
 May be I will after a few years, if I had to.
 Right now, this repo could serve as a showroom.
 #### Note 2
-If I write detailed explanation, it will probably be convoluted since I have to keep finding new words to describe some abstract features, which doesn't have an analogue to what most people know (?).
-To be honest, it's a bit hard to put words on why I do certain things...
-#### Note 3
 If you are reading this, thanks Son and Qing for opportunities.
 I hope I at least gave you guys some ideas.

 ## Some Ideas